KyrVorga/KyrVorga/README.md

 -   🎓 I am focusing on mastering Node.js, Express.js and MongoDB.

--   🏅 I havve been programming in JavaScript and Python since 2017.
+-   🏅 I have been programming in JavaScript and Python since 2017.

 -   🪐 I am a minimalist and an efficiency orientated person.